 Following the explosion (shown by the satellite image below), a new dome begins to form, and the cycle of eruptive activity continues.

 Geophysicists from the National University (UNAM) who monitor the volcano and analyze its gaseous emissions say that between 1994 and 2008 the volcano emitted 30 megatons (30 million tons) of gases and that it looks set to continue erupting for several years.
 Popocatepetl is one of the top five volcanoes in the world for emissions of sulfur dioxide.
 The volcano has added between 6000 and 8000 tons/day to the atmosphere in recent months.
 Lead researcher Hugo Delgado Granados has been quoted in press reports as saying that the continued gaseous emissions are good news, since the constant releases of pressure should preclude a more explosive eruption.

-This YouTube compilation of webcam videos of the volcano provides a time-condensed view of the eruption of 17 June 2013.
-The 30-second video represents a period of 20-30 minutes, during which the volcano exploded into action, sending a cloud of gases, ash and volcanic fragments high into the air.
+A YouTube compilation of webcam videos of the volcano provides a time-condensed view of the eruption of 17 June 2013.
+The 30-second video represented a period of 20-30 minutes, during which the volcano exploded into action, sending a cloud of gases, ash and volcanic fragments high into the air.

 - Mexico’s highest volcanoes

 - Alert level rises as Popocatepetl volcano starts to erupt (April 2012)

 - Update on the activity of Popocatepetl Volcano (May 2012)